amarasa/equalize-heights/README.md

 -   Ensure your HTML elements include the correct marker classes (e.g., `eh-members`).
 -   Verify that the runtime module is imported early in your JS entry file.
+-   If using a breakpoint, confirm that `window.equalizeHeightsOptions` is set **before** the runtime is imported.
 -   Check the browser console for any JavaScript errors that might be interfering with execution.

 ---